vkbo/novelWriter/docs/source/usage_notes.rst

 Each new heading in a note can have a tag associated with it.
 The format of a tag is ``@tag: tagname``, where tagname is a unique identifier.
 Tags can then be referenced in the novel documents, or cross-referenced in other notes, and will show up in the outline view and in the back-reference panel when a document is being viewed.
+See :ref:`a_struct_tags` for how to reference notes.

 The syntax highlighter will alert the user that the keyword is correctly used and that the tag is allowed, that is, the tag is unique.
 Duplicate tags should be detected as long as the index is up